How Web Decorum Makes It Easy

 When you are thinking of driving traffic to your website, a question comes to you: do you want quantity or quality?
 If your business is new (or your product is under construction) and your goal is to get the word out, then quantity is important.
 Also, if your product has wide appeal, quantity is arguably better than quality.
 Most customers tell us this, however, their goal is to increase the number of qualified visitors to their website.
 There are a number of ways to accomplish this goal, but one sure-fire investment that has an immediately trackable ROI is Search Engine Marketing.

 Search Engine Marketing (SEM) is a form of adapting your web assets and online presence to enhance your brand online, increase lead conversion and website traffic, and overall increase ultimately sales and leads.
-Search engine marketing has many facets, including analytics, data feeds, information architecture, calls-to-action, and landing pages.
 But the two most popular are search engine optimization and pay-per-click advertising.

-Search Engine Optimization (SEO), also referred to as organic search or natural search, refer to listing results that are produced by search engine indexing algorithms rather than sponsored links (see image below).
-Search engines rank the search results according to your website’s relevance to the search terms.
-Many on-page and off-page relevance are determined by factors, and each search engine has its own unique algorithm to determine its relevance.
+Search Engine Optimization (SEO), also referred to as organic search or natural search to Driving Traffic, refer to listing results that are produced by search engine indexing algorithms rather than sponsored links (see image below).
+Factors determine many on-page and off-page relevance, and each search engine has its own unique algorithm to determine relevance.
 A search engine’s algorithm criteria change regularly in a continual process of attempting to deliver credible, optimal results to its users.
 The higher the site that scores against the requirements, by organic results it will achieve the higher ranking.

 Pay-per-click advertising (PPC), also referred to as paid search, is a pay-for-performance bidding system that enables bidding for placement within search engines such as Google, Bing, MSN, and Yahoo (see image below).
 When used effectively, paid placements can increase qualified site traffic, reduce acquisition costs, and increase sales potential.
 In-depth strategy planning is the key to effective paid search, expert copywriting, key phrase analysis, detailed reporting and analysis and calls for action.